Update a token

 Token lifetime in seconds. |

-If a token couldn't be issued, the response contains an error description:
+If a token couldn't be issued, the response contains a description of the error:

 {